 4.10 The vast majority of agricultural waste is animal matter and plant waste which is dealt with on site (often via exemptions from the Environment Agency).
-Only a small percentage (0.36% of the total) needs to be transferred off site for management at specialist waste facilities.
-Table 10 displays the estimated shortfall; the tonnes required are of such a small scale that they would be unlikely to justify the existence of a new specialised facility.
-Similarly, the scale of the shortfall would be able to be taken by existing waste facilities.
-However, a small scale recycling or recovery facility well located to managing agricultural wastes may be a more sustainable option than relying upon existing facilities.
+Only a small percentage (0.57% of the total) needs to be transferred off site for management at specialist waste facilities.
+Table 10 displays the estimated shortfall, however, the tonnes required may be of such a small scale that they would not justify the existence of a new specialised facility.
+The shortfall could be taken up by existing waste facilities, but a small scale recycling or recovery facility well located to managing agricultural wastes may be a more sustainable option than relying upon existing facilities.